Walter Bonatti: Patagonia

-Very likely, the climb itself was above the skills of the best climbers of those years.
-Indeed, the first undisputed and fair climb of Cerro Torre would be achieved only in 1974 by another Italian expedition, after many unsuccessful attempts from other climbers.
+Very likely, the climb itself was above the skills of the best climbers of the time.
+Indeed, the first undisputed and fair climb of Cerro Torre would be achieved only in 1974 by another Italian expedition, after many unsuccessful attempts by other climbers.

 During the same expedition, along with Argentines René Eggmann and Folco Doro Altán, they ascended on 4 February the unclimbed Cerro Mariano Moreno and on 7 February the also unclimbed Cerro Adela.
-In the following days they concatenated the mountains Cerro Doblado, Cerro Grande and Cerro Luca (this last one climbed for the first time).
-Cerro Luca, in the Group of Cerro Grande will be named by the two climbers with the name of Mauri's son.
-The traverse of the three mountain is currently known as Travesía del Cordón Adela (Cerro Adela traverse).
+In the following days, they concatenated the mountains Cerro Doblado, Cerro Grande, and Cerro Luca (this last one climbed for the first time).
+Cerro Luca, in the Group of Cerro Grande, was named by the two climbers after Mauri's son.
+The traverse of the three mountains is currently known as Travesía del Cordón Adela (Cerro Adela traverse).
 This impressive traverse took place only two days after the first ascent of Cerro Mariano Moreno.

 Gasherbrum IV

-In 1958 Bonatti joined an Italian expedition, led by Riccardo Cassin, to the Karakoram mountains of Pakistan.
+In 1958 Bonatti joined an Italian expedition led by Riccardo Cassin to the Karakoram mountains of Pakistan.
 The intention was to climb the previously unconquered Gasherbrum IV (7925 m, the 17th highest mountain on Earth and the 6th highest in Pakistan).
-On 6 August together with Carlo Mauri, Bonatti summitted after an alpine style ascent by the north-east ridge.
+On 6 August, together with Carlo Mauri, Bonatti summitted after an alpine style ascent by the north-east ridge.

 Cordillera Huayhuash

 In May 1961, Walter Bonatti and Andrea Oggioni climb Nevado Ninashanca (5607 m) and achieved the first ascent of Rondoy Norte (5789 m), a remote peak of the Cordillera Huayhuash.
-This peak was climbed by the west face, a very serious and difficult climb rated ED+; it has recorded very few ascents since.
+This peak was climbed by the west face, a very serious and difficult climb rated ED+.
+It has recorded very few ascents since.